He came to His own, but His own did not receive Him. (John 1:11)

 Lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted Word, which is able to save your souls.
 (James 1 )

 Part 3: Come up Hither

 'What think ye of the Christ'?

-If your answer is still; Jesus, the teacher, the prophet; you're no different from the drop out disciples who got offended when he said: Eat me!
+If your answer is still; Jesus, the teacher, the prophet; you're no different from the drop out disciples who got offended.
 They hung around long enough to learn the ABC's, but they ditched class as soon as the challenge came, of going on to learn the full alphabet and language.
 Like someone appreciating the beautiful air and sound of the French language but never partaking of it.
 You might recognise a few words, but you fall far short.
-As soon as a fluent speaker enters the room, you will be confused at the speech, failing to translate what they say.
+As soon as a fluent speaker enters the room, you will be confused at the speech, failing to translate what they really say.
 'Having ears, they hear not'

 'I believe in Christianity as I believe that the sun has risen: not only because I see it, but because by it I see everything else.'
 (C.S Lewis)

 Do you believe that the sun will rise for you tomorrow?
 Can you prove it?
 No. But you have faith it will.
 You believe it because you've seen it many times.
 Why is it I believe Christ continues to rise in me?
 Same reason.
 I've seen it with the spiritual eyes of my heart; That's faith.
 And everything I see in the universe makes perfect sense to me because of it.
 Have you seen the Christ yet, or are you still hiding in the dark?